-Fire tests should be carried out in accordance with 3.8.1 to 3.8.7 below.
+Fire tests should be carried out according to the following paragraphs 3.8.1 to 3.8.7.

-- Note: The fire tests of section 3.8 are more expensive and time consuming than the other tests of these Guidelines.
-It is recommended that fire tests should be carried out at the end of the test programme, so as to avoid expense of unnecessary testing of foam concentrates which do not comply in other respects. - 3.8.1 Environmental conditions - .1 Air temperature: $15 + 5^{\circ}C$. - .2 Maximum wind speed: 3 m/s in proximity of the fire tray.
+NOTE: The fire tests of section 3.8 are more expensive and time consuming than the other tests of these guidelines.
+It is recommended that fire tests should be carried out at the end of the test programme, so as to avoid expense of unnecessary testing of foam concentrates which do not comply in other respects.

+3.8.1 Environmental conditions

+- Air temperature : (15 +/- 5) °C

+- Maximum wind speed : 3 m/s in proximity of the fire tray

-3.8.2 Records
+- 3.8.2 Records

-- During the fire test, the following should be recorded:
+During the fire test, record the following:

-- .1 indoor or outdoor test;
+- indoor or outdoor test

-- .2 air temperature;
+- air temperature

-- .3 fuel temperature:
+- fuel temperature

-- .4 water temperature;
+- water temperature0.

-- .5 foam solution temperature;
+- foam solution temperature

-- .6 wind speed; and
+- wind speed

-- .7 extinction time.
+- extinction time.

 - 3.8.3 Foam solution

-- .1 Prepare a foam solution, following the recommendations from the supplier for concentration, maximum premix time, compatibility with the test equipment, avoiding contamination by other types of foam, etc.
+(a) Prepare a foam solution, following the recommendations from the supplier for concentration, maximum premix time, compatibility with the test equipment, avoiding contamination by other types of foam, etc.

-- .2 The test should be carried out with seawater at about 20°C. Simulated seawater with the characteristics stated in 3.6.3 may be used.
+(b) The test should be carried out with sea water at about 20 °C. Simulated sea water with the characteristics stated in 3.6.3 may be used.